Jackson Avery: Relationships

-Jackson immediately clashes with Cristina Yang due to their competitive natures.
+Jackson immediately clashes with Cristina Yang (Sandra Oh) due to their competitive natures.
 The immediate tension between the duo leads to speculation about a potential romance.
-Yang and Avery compete for the same cases, and in the episode, "Invest in Love," for the first time, Jackson witnesses Cristina taking charge of a situation, and he admires her; he looks at her differently.
+Yang and Avery compete for the same cases, and in the episode "Invest in Love", Jackson witnesses Cristina taking charge of a situation for the first time, and he admires her, seeing her differently.
 At a party, when Jackson is a bit drunk, he opens up about how attractive he finds Cristina and kisses her.
-Jackson is unaware of Yang's relationship with Owen Hunt, so the attraction is natural.
-Williams does not worry about fans of the couple hating his character because he understands that fans aren't really supposed to like the Mercy Westers; Jackson is in the enemy camp and "has to take his lumps."
-Williams said the kiss was a "pretty relatable crime of passion."
-The kiss doesn't have any immediate effects on Owen and Cristina's romance and it remains secret.
-Jackson and Cristina develop a sort of mutual understanding as they tend to push one another to be better.
+Unaware of Yang's relationship with Owen Hunt (Kevin McKidd), the attraction feels natural to Jackson.
+Jesse Williams did not worry about fans hating his character for this, understanding that fans were not really supposed to like the Mercy Westers; Jackson was part of the "enemy camp" and had to "take his lumps."
+Williams described the kiss as a "pretty relatable crime of passion".
+The kiss does not have any immediate effects on Owen and Cristina's relationship and remains secret.
+Over time, Jackson and Cristina develop a mutual understanding, as they push one another to be better.